homothetyhk/Silksong.Benchwarp/Benchwarp/Data/RawData/ReviewNotes.md

     - Aspid_01__bot1: flip gives Aspid_01__top1 but should be Bonetown__top1.
     - Aspid_01__right3: collider obstacle.
     - Aspid_01__top1/top2/top3/top4/top5/top6/top7: big top transition at several different positions.
+    - Bellway_01: game softlocks if door warping to this scene during Act 3 if bell beast fast travel isn't unlocked.
     - Bellway_01__left1: collider obstacle in Act 3.
     - Bonegrave__door1: Door closes if the corresponding crest was obtained.
 It doesn't matter how hornet enters the scene.
     - Bonegrave__left1: arrives via right1 instead if Steel Soul questline is not advanced enough. (possibly always arrives via right1 regardless of steel soul progress, this needs to be checked)